-The nonprofit group Rewiring America, that promotes energy efficiency, said it estimated that the legislation could save households upwards of $1,800 a year.
+The nonprofit group Rewiring America, which promotes energy efficiency, said it estimated that the legislation could save households upwards of $1,800 a year.
 So, how could “IRA” impact the south-central region of Texas and Oklahoma?

 Before we dive in it’s worth noting that an estimated 50% of homes in the south were built prior to the U.S. or states adopting building energy codes.
-This is especially true in Texas where much of the residential building stock is old: riddled with inefficient HVAC systems, inadequate insulation and windows, poor duct work, all leading to a leaky house that cannot keep warm or cool air in.
+This is especially true in Texas where much of the residential building stock is old: riddled with inefficient HVAC systems, inadequate insulation and windows, and poor ductwork, all leading to a leaky house that cannot keep warm or cool air in.
 As we aim to meet our climate goals, the residential sector remains a largely untapped source for carbon emission reductions and efficiency upgrades.
 This historic funding is key to advancing energy efficiency improvements in our homes.
 How could a national energy efficiency investment, such as the Inflation Reduction Act, benefit existing older homes?
 It could create over one million full-time jobs for ten years and save $66 billion on energy bills all while reducing emissions by 242 million tons per year according to the 2021 Energy Efficiency Jobs Report.